Skip to content

 Next up

-• Installation — compose-based and bare-metal install walkthroughs, with cosign verification and mTLS bootstrap.
+• Installation — Compose and bare-metal installs, with cosign verification and the mTLS join-token bootstrap.